zikula/core/src/lib/Zikula/Core/FilterUtil/docs/developers.md

 ### Adding own plugins to FilterUtil ###

-Simply create your own plugin with the following abstract base classes and interfaces and add an instance to the pluginarray.
+Simply create your own plugin with the following abstract base classes and interfaces and add an instance to the plugins array.

-- **AbstractPlugin** Baseclass for all plugins.
+- **AbstractPlugin** Abstract class for all plugins.
 - **BuildInterface** Interface for plugins that reads conditions from the Filter converts them for the QueryBuilder.
 - **AbstractBuildPlugin** Implementation of the BuildInterface.
 - **JoinInterface** Interface for plugins that add joins to the QueryBuilder.